S4 method for class 'EventsMCMC,numeric'

 A length-one

-vector giving the degree of the polynomials to be used (seestats::loess()
+numericvector giving the degree of the polynomials to be used (seestats::loess()).- newdata

 A